 Presbyterian vs Episcopalian: Comparison

 The Presbyterian and Episcopalian traditions are Protestant branches of the Christian faith that originated in 16th-century Europe.
-These denominations have a lot in common, especially when contrasted with Roman Catholicism.
-Presbyterians and Episcopalians don’t, however, agree on all matters of faith and practice.
+These denominations have much in common, especially when contrasted with Roman Catholicism.
+Presbyterians and Episcopalians don’t agree on all matters of faith and practice.

 Why is the Episcopalian tradition considered halfway between Catholicism and Protestantism?
 Is the Episcopalian church related to the Church of England or the Anglican Church?
 Is the Episcopalian church Calvinist like the Presbyterian church?
 Keep reading to learn more.